NicolaSabatini4/CRM_Epicode/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project

+In order to browse the CRM, the following login credentials are required:

+ID:admin
+PW:111111

+The project consists in the creation of a CRM by Angular, that uses the Epicode School API.
+In the project, CRUD were made to the API for each section, they were then paginated and form fields have been created for entering and editing data.